bastiscode/spell_check/sphinx_docs/readme.rst

 This project is about detecting and correcting spelling errors using Transformers and Graph Neural Networks.
-Visit the `documentation`_ (which also includes this README) for information on how to reproduce results and train your own models as well as a more detailed description of the ``nsc`` `Python API`_.
+Visit the `documentation`_ (which also includes this README) for more information on how to reproduce results and train your own models.

 Installation
 ------------